magyarn/vuepress-portfolio/michigan-online/README.md

   roles: [
     {
       title: "UX Designer",
-      description: "As the lead UX Designer for the project since it began in 2018, I have helped tackle some of its biggest challenges, including: 2 redesigns, specific feature improvements, and general information architecture.",
+      description: "As the lead UX Designer for the project since it began in 2018, I have helped tackle some of its biggest challenges, including: content differentiation, specific feature improvements, and general information architecture.",
       articles: [
         {
-          title: "Before and After, and After After",
+          title: "Cards Big and Small",
-          subtitle: "The Story of a Double Redesign",
+          subtitle: "Creating Better Distinction Between Content Types",
-          path: "./ux/before-and-after-and-after-after.html"
+          path: "./ux/cards-big-and-small.html"
         },
         {
           title: "Where's My Free Stuff?",
           subtitle: "A Lesson in Simplicity",
           path: "./ux/wheres-my-free-stuff.html"
         },
-        {
-          title: "Intuitive Information Architecture",
-          subtitle: "Discovering the Ideal Content Structure",
-          path: "./ux/intuitive-information-architecture.html"
-        }
       ]
     },
     {